madisonksharp/beast-startup/notes.md

 #### General Headers

 1. **Date:** Specifies the date and time when the message was sent.

 2. **Connection:** Controls whether the network connection stays open after the current transaction finishes.
 3. **Content-Encoding:** Specifies the encoding applied to the response body (e.g., gzip, deflate).
 4. **Transfer-Encoding:** Specifies the form of encoding used to transfer the payload in chunks.
+5. **Access-control-allow-origin** Server response of what origins can make a request.
+May include a wildcard

 ### HTTP Status Codes